La Patrie, Quebec

 Some industries specializing in the field of forestry have settled in La Patrie.
 The company Guitabec, which produces guitars under the label Godin, has a manufacturing facility in La Patrie.

-Light pollution
+History

-Participating in a program initiated and established by the Mont-Mégantic National Park in collaboration with Hydro-Québec, the village of La Patrie has greatly reduced its light pollution, which strongly affects the Mont Mégantic Observatory.
+Since the 2020s, La Patrie has participated in a program initiated and established by the Mont-Mégantic National Park in collaboration with Hydro-Québec, in which the municipality has greatly reduced its light pollution, which strongly affects the Mont Mégantic Observatory.